finalclass/polymer-bug-requirejs/README.md

 node app.js
 ```

-and open browser on http://localhost:3000
+and open a browser on http://localhost:3000